ChaosRifle/DCS-on-Linux/README.md

-# INSTALLING
+# INSTALLING AND TROUBLESHOOTING
 please [follow along with our guides](https://github.com/ChaosRifle/DCS-on-Linux/wiki), and select an installation method.
 DCS has many issues and the guides are there to mitigate the current known issues, both with DCS, and the installation method itself sometimes.
+This link also provides troubleshooting pages.